 As the seasons turn over so does our farm.
 Crops are sown, then harvested.
 Vegetables come into, then out of season.
 Our work days lengthen and eventually shorten.
 Temperatures peak before they slip back down.

 We love the cycle of it all.
 Each season has its challenge and its bounty.
 Ask us whats best each week at the market, and don’t be afraid to try something new.

 Each spring the farm comes alive with activity.
 Seedlings are started in the greenhouse, sowings are begun in the fields, and our over-wintered crops burst with new growth.
 Look for abundant spinach, early radishes & the tastiest arugula!

 Heat brings us all of the fruiting vegetables.
 Ripe tomatoes, cucumbers, eggplant and more.
 Bunching greens are abundant as is the weed pressure.
 We hope for timely rains and low humidity!

 Our favorite season because everything is in season.
 When else can you pair a tomato harvested before the first fall freeze with chicory that has been sweetened by frost?
 Fall is harvest season for a reason.
-Look out for fresh ginger and turmeric at our market stands.

 Winter is the slowest and most difficult time of the year for fresh crops.
 It’s hard; maybe that’s why we have put so much focus on honing our skills here.
 Every leaf is precious, so we spend more time in the kitchen and less time in the fields.
 Nothing is better than roasted roots, mashed potatoes, or braised greens.